medvoice-research/local-stt/README.md

 - `models/`: Directory for downloaded whisper models
 - `temp_uploads/`: Temporary storage for uploaded files
 - `run_service.sh`: Script to run the service locally
-- `pyproject.toml`: Configuration for Black, mypy, and isort
-- `setup.cfg`: Configuration for flake8
-- `.pylintrc`: Configuration for pylint

 ## Contributing